qualtrak/standards/code-guideliness.md

 	* Protected Methods.
 	* Private Method.
 8. Preferably use "this" keyword for all members within a current Class and those inherited Class(es).
-9. All private fields should start with underscore as "this._isGood".
+9. All private fields should start with underscore as: this._isGood
 10. Use Interfaces for mostly everything, or use Abstract Classes when appropriate.
 11. Avoid inheritance from normal Class, inherit from Abstract Class.
 11. Avoid deeply nested inheritance, the one level of inheritance should be preferable.